scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 .. topic:: Training set and testing set

-   When experimenting with learning algorithm, it is important not to test the prediction of an estimator on the data used to fit the estimator.
+   When experimenting with learning algorithms, it is important not to test the prediction of an estimator on the data used to fit the estimator.